Release Conditions lock items and make them invisible until specific criteria are fulfilled.

 - Grade items and categories

 - Navigate to the course item you want to add a release condition to.

 - From the context menu of the course item, click Edit [course item].

 - To access release conditions for a discussion forum or topic, checklist, assignment submissions folder, grade item, quiz, or survey, click the Restrictions tab.

 - To access release conditions for a Announcement item, scroll to the Additional Release Conditions area.

 How Release Conditions Work

 Release conditions allow you to create a custom learning path through the materials in your course.
 When you attach a release condition to an item, students cannot see that item until they meet the associated condition.
-For example, you could attach a release condition to the second topic in your course’s content area that would hide that topic until students have viewed the topic before it.
-Or you could create a condition that required students to view a content topic before gaining access to a quiz, or one that required them to post to a discussion topic before they could see a content module.
+For example, you can attach a release condition to the second topic in your course’s content area that will hide that topic until students have viewed the topic before it.
+Or you can create a condition that requires students to view a content topic before gaining access to a quiz, or one that requires them to post to a discussion topic before they can see a content module.

 Release conditions can also be added to intelligent agents to create email notifications for students.
-For example, you could create an intelligent agent that sends a reminder email to students who have not yet completed a required quiz or assignment in the course.
+For example, you can create an intelligent agent that sends a reminder email to students who have not yet completed a required quiz or assignment in the course.
 This scenario is ideal for using release conditions with the "not" operator.

 If you attach multiple conditions to an item, you can decide whether students must meet "any" or "all" of the conditions before they can access the item.
-For example, you could require students to visit the first three content topics in a unit before gaining access to an associated quiz, or just any one of the first three content topics.
+For example, you can require students to visit the first three content topics in a unit before gaining access to an associated quiz, or just any one of the first three content topics.